jashan-s1/Team5/docs/spec.md

 **Notifications:**
 1. Email or SMS notifications for due dates, overdue, and reservation status.
 2. Announcements and updates from the library.

+**Fine Management:**
+1. Accept and track fine payments.

+### Admin Functions

+**User Management:**
+1. User registration and authentication
+2. User access control
+3. Profile management

+**Catalogue Management:**
+1. Add, edit, and delete books and other library items.
+2. Barcode generation and management for physical items.
+3. Categorization and classification of items by genre, author, subject, etc.
+4. ISBN lookup to fetch book details automatically.
+5. Copy management (tracking multiple copies of the same book).

 **Inventory Management:**
 1. Track and manage the library's physical inventory.